 Benzodiazepines such as Diazepam are often prescribed to relieve anxiety or insomnia; however, they not only cause lots of side effects, and prolonged use leads to physiological dependence.
 This means that when you stop taking them the withdrawal will cause your anxiety to worsen.

 Benzodiazepines work by having a sedating effect on the Amygdala and the Central Nervous System, but if your Amygdala is sedated it interferes with the process of re-wiring your brain through CBT techniques, so you never learn how to overcome the fear without the drug.

 I only have experience of taking SSRIs and Benzodiazepines, and had bad experiences with both, so I will only comment on those drugs for now.

-People end up taking them long-term or for life, if they don’t add in CBT therapy, support groups, lifestyle changes and alternative therapies such as meditation, Yoga, Pilates, exercise in some form to get them through.
+People end up taking them long-term or for life if they don’t add in CBT therapy, support groups, lifestyle changes, and alternative therapies such as meditation, Yoga, Pilates, an exercise in some form to get them through.

-Unfortunately, in modern society people want a quick fix, but there is no quick fix if you are going to succeed managing anxiety and depression.
-It is a slow and painful process, but it will also teach you things about life, how to live better and what is important.
+Unfortunately, in modern society people want a quick fix, but there is no quick fix if you are going to succeed in managing anxiety and depression.
+It is a slow and painful process, but it will also teach you things about life, how to live better, and what is important.